aviraldg/horizonello/README.md

 listed below may be helpful for this.
 You can render your interface on the client or on the server.

+The app currently has no styling; it's up to you to add style and interactivity to it as you go through these tasks.
+Be creative!

  1. View lists, create new list **\[frontend\]**
     <br> Allow users to view and
     create lists.
 Lists should be displayed as vertical columns in a